TristanPham2375/Canadian-Employment-Services-Dashboard/README.md

 # 🇨🇦 Canada Employment & Essential Services Dashboard

 This interactive Dash application visualizes employment statistics and essential services across Canadian provinces and territories.
-Developed as part of a data-driven education toolkit focused on the **UN Sustainable Development Goal: Zero Hunger**, this dashboard helps users critically analyze the distribution of key occupations and resources relevant to food security and sustainable development.
+This dashboard helps users critically analyze the distribution of key occupations and resources relevant to technological development.

 ---